ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

   :start-after: #region snippet_Intro
   :end-before:  #endregion

-The ``EnrollmentID`` property will be the primary key; this entity uses the classnameID pattern instead of ID by itself as you saw in the Student entity.
+The ``EnrollmentID`` property will be the primary key; this entity uses the ``classnameID`` pattern instead of ``ID`` by itself as you saw in the ``Student`` entity.
 Ordinarily you would choose one pattern and use it throughout your data model.
 Here, the variation illustrates that you can use either pattern.
 In a later tutorial, you'll see how using ID without classname makes it easier to implement inheritance in the data model.

 The ``Grade`` property is an ``enum``.
 The question mark after the ``Grade`` type declaration indicates that the ``Grade`` property is nullable.
-A grade that's null is different from a zero grade — null means a grade isn't known or hasn't been assigned yet.
+A grade that's null is different from a zero grade -- null means a grade isn't known or hasn't been assigned yet.

 The ``StudentID`` property is a foreign key, and the corresponding navigation property is ``Student``.
 An ``Enrollment`` entity is associated with one ``Student`` entity, so the property can only hold a single ``Student`` entity (unlike the ``Student.Enrollments`` navigation property you saw earlier, which can hold multiple ``Enrollment`` entities).